Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 What are Felted Easter Eggs?

 It may sound complicated but wool felting is actually really easy.
 Basically, all you are doing is wrapping a plastic Easter Egg with wool roving.
-Then, you will apply warm water, soap and agitation which causes the wool fibers to open up and adhere to each other.

-As you continue to work the wool on the egg, the fibers bond together forming a layer of felt.
 Have you ever accidentally put a wool sweater in the washing machine and shrunk it?
-It’s the same thing except we are doing it on purpose.
-Trust me, it’s easy!
-By the way, this is also a great Easter craft for kids.
+That is the same thing except this time we are doing it on purpose.

 Just a little background … a few years ago, when I first started getting serious about FiberArtsy, I shared a tutorial on how to make felt Easter Eggs.